What Can 3D Printing Do? From Practical Parts to Original Gifts

 Medicine and high-tech

 In medicine, 3D printing enables unparalleled personalization.
 Surgeons can print anatomical models of organs from CT scans for better planning of complex operations.
 The technology is also used for the production of custom implants and prosthetics for patients.
 In aerospace and astronautics, 3D printing is applied in the production of lightweight yet strong components, reducing weight and costs.
+The Mars rover Perseverance carries 11 key components made by 3D metal printing.
 Advanced applications also include bioprinting, aiming to print living cells to create tissues and organs, even in the space environment on the ISS.

 Creative and home applications